Het Onbekende

 Het Onbekende (Dutch for: The Unknown) is a 2023 Dutch adventure television show presented by Renze Klamer.
 In show, two teams go on a competitive adventure in Slovenia.
-The second season of the show aired in 2024.
+The second season of the show took place in Bulgaria and aired in 2024.

 Contestants agree to take part with everything being unknown: they are not told anything about the show, the rules of the game or the date and time when the show would begin.
 One team consists of well-known Dutch people and the other team consists of unknown Dutch people.
 Pia Douwes, Ronald Mulder and Freek Bartels are among the well-known Dutch people taking part.

-The format of the show was sold to Belgium and France.
+The format of the show was sold to Belgium, France and Italy.
+In the latest country, the first season has been shot in 2025 in Calabria and aired on Rai 2 a year later.